 The reasons for, and goals of, modernization vary.
 Senior executives are interested in reducing the total cost of ownership (TCO) and improving application resilience.
 Firms with high discretionary spending are interested in increasing revenue, while goals across industries jump from reduced TCO (in, e.g., telecommunications) to speed of performance (in, e.g., life sciences).
 And with everything happening so fast and big budgets being put on the table for modernization initiatives, the actual effectiveness of modernization programs fluctuates across firms.
-Retail modernization programs (of the sort conducted by Kmart in Australia) effectively increase revenue and application quality, but often struggle with user experience.
-Healthcare firms, for instance, also face this issue, with data locked in legacy vaults that is difficult what they have.
-Upskilling will be critical, and a "micro is the new mega" approach to change, with deft planning and strategic budget, will win out over bigbang wholesale changes across people, processes, and technologies.5
+Retail modernization programs (of the sort conducted by Kmart in Australia) effectively increase revenue and application quality but often struggle with user experience.
+User experience is also a problem for healthcare firms, for instance, with data locked in legacy vaults that firms find difficult to set free.

 In this race to modernize, there will be winners and also-rans.
-Firms must act now to make the best of
+Firms must act now to make the best of what they have.
+Upskilling will be critical, and a micro approach to change, with deft planning and strategic budget, will win out over big-bang wholesale changes across people, processes, and technologies.10